-In July 1990 Saddam appeared willing to give up his long-standing conflict with Iran, but he wanted also to do something about being short of money.
+In July 1990, Saddam appeared willing to give up his long-standing conflict with Iran, but he wanted also to do something about the country being short of money.
 He stunned his fellow Sunni nations with a vitriolic speech in which he accused Kuwait of sucking up too much crude oil from the oil fields that straddled their two countries.

-The goal of the Bush administration continued to be normal relations and expanded trade with Iraq.
+The goal of the George H. W. Bush administration continued to be normal relations and expanded trade with Iraq.
 On July 24 tens of thousands of Iraqi troops deployed to the Iraqi-Kuwaiti border.
 On July 25 an American diplomat, April Glaspie, met with Saddam Hussein.
-She spoke of U.S. disapproval of settlement of disputes "by any but peaceful means," which to Saddam Hussein might have sounded like pacifist nonsense and hypocrisy.
+She spoke of US disapproval of settlement of disputes "by any but peaceful means," which to Saddam Hussein might have sounded like pacifist nonsense and hypocrisy.
 Then she told Saddam that "we have no opinion of the Arab-Arab conflicts, like your border disagreement with Kuwait."
 Saddam apparently believed that the United States would not intervene on the side of Kuwait.
 He viewed the US as still reeling from its experience in Vietnam.
 Hussein told Glaspie that the United States was not the kind of nation that could absorb 10,000 casualties in one day as Iraq had during the Iraq-Iran war.